li-yichen/homemade-avery-ucsb-linker/README.md

 ## FLAWS (PLEASE READ) \*<|:-|
 while the code will hopefully work on your browser,
 ### **the tool would label some journals as "ucsb-try-to-find" if the journal is not in the lists of available or unavailable Avery-indexed journals**, which are based on the *vintage* ["avery index current journals 6-21-18.pdf"](https://library.columbia.edu/libraries/avery/avery-index/current_periodicals.html).  **however, you can help improve them while using the tool** (please see [updates and contribution \*<|:-)](#updates-and-contribution--))
-### given the lack of uniformity of the publication names (e.g. the lack or inclusion of special characters, extra or missing phrases) on Proquest search results, the searches from "ucsb-try-to-find"  sometimes lead to no results, even if the journal is actually available at UCSB.
+### given the nonuniformity of the publication names on Proquest (often multiple written forms of same publication), the resulting searches (e.g."A V monografías = A V monographs") from "ucsb-try-to-find" sometimes lead to no results, even if the journal (e.g. "A&V") is actually available at UCSB.
 If it looks wrong, please double check whether it is available by searching the ISSN of the journal instead.
 ### there may be more unknown problems.
 the developer(s) will also try to update these lists over time as they use the index.</br>
 please see [updates and contribution \*<|:-)](#updates-and-contribution--) for a more detailed list.